 Your course package will include various learning resources that are identified in the online course syllabus.
 In some courses, the learning resources are available entirely online.
 In others, the resources may be a combination of offline materials such as textbook(s), CDs, and/or DVDs, and the balance of the course is accessed online.
 And in others, the entire learning resources package is print-based and in provided to grouped study students on the first day of class.

 You may withdraw from a grouped study course before your course contract period expires.
 In order to meet specific academic record and refund criteria, however, you must adhere to specific timelines described in this section.
-You cannot withdraw from a grouped study course after your contract end date, once the final exam is deemed to have been written (or if all course work is deemed to have been submitted for marking, for courses that do not have a final exam requirement), or during disciplinary proceedings.
+You cannot withdraw from a grouped study course after your contract end date, once the final exam has been written (or if all course work has been submitted for marking, for courses that do not have a final exam requirement), or during disciplinary proceedings.

 Withdrawal timeframes have an impact on your academic record.
 If you withdraw: